 2. Define the Data to be Represented

-Ordinal data – data which doesn’t have numbers but does have an intrinsic form of order.
-(Think days of the week, for example.)
+Ordinal data – data that doesn’t have numbers but does have an intrinsic form of order (days of the week, for example)

 3. Define the Dimensions Required to Represent the Data